ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/attribution-models.md

 # Attribution Models

-This lesson defines attribution models, explains the different models included with Bizible, and when to use each one.
+This lesson defines attribution models, explains the different models included with Marketo Measure, and when to use each one.
 Standard rule-based models, custom models, and AI/ML recommendations are described.

 >[!VIDEO](https://video.tv.adobe.com/v/347240/?quality=12&learn=on)